ukff/kyma-environment-broker/docs/03-21-custom-modules-configuration.md

 }
 ```

-- these calls will cause installation Kyma without any modules
+- The following calls result in Kyma runtime installation without any modules.

 ```
 "modules": {